 Pickleball shoes are built to absorb some of the shock that we get especially from asphalt courts.
 You’re putting a lot of excess pressure on your knee joints, your ankle joints, and your hip joints.
 So, to protect yourself from injury, you need to have the right set of shoes when coming to play pickleball.

-When you’re playing Outdoors this is not the shoe that you want to use.
-But a pickleball hard court shoe or a tennis shoe that’s designed for the outdoor hard courts have the right type of sole that you need when you’re playing outside.
+When you’re playing Outdoors, you need a specific sport outdoor shoe and that might be the best choice for you.
+So, a pickleball hard court shoe or a tennis shoe that’s designed for the outdoor courts have the right type of sole that you need when you’re playing outside.

 How To Choose The Right Tennis Shoe?

 Choosing the right footwear in tennis is important for a number of reasons.
 The first thing is the difference that a tennis shoe gives you compared to other court shoes on the market.
 Tennis shoes are very good at giving you lateral support.